maw501/maw501.github.io/project_edx_ML/_posts/2018-10-16-columbiaX-ML-week4.md

 Further discussion of this phenemonem is provided in [ESL \[2.5\]](#esl).

-We now move onto discussing the theoretically best classifier, the Bayes classifier.
+Having introduced an intuitive and simple algorithm for classification, we now move onto discussing the theoretically best classifier: the Bayes classifier.

 <a name="bayes_class_app"></a>
 <hr class="with-margin">